Liberty University: Finances, marketing, and recruitment

 In December 2010, Liberty sold $120 million in facilities bonds to finance expansion.
 It sold an additional $100 million in taxable bonds in January 2012 to help finance $225.2 million of planned capital projects around the campus over the next five years.
-The bond offering was part of Liberty University's campus transformation plan which included several renovations and additions to academic buildings and student housing, as well as fund the new Jerry Falwell Library and formation of a medical school.
+The bond offering was part of Liberty University's campus transformation plan which included several renovations and additions to academic buildings and student housing, as well as fund the new Jerry Falwell Library and formation of the medical school.
 The bonds received a rating of "AA" from Standard & Poor's and in 2013 received an upgraded rating of "Aa3" along with a "stable outlook" projection from Moody's Investors Services based on "the increasing scope of the University's activity", "its large pool of financial reserves", "uncommonly strong operating performance", and "discipline around building and maintaining reserves".

 In March 2017, Falwell Jr. said that the university's endowment stood at more than $1 billion and gross assets are in excess of $2 billion.
 The U.S. Department of Education rated Liberty as having a "perfect" financial responsibility score.

 According to a 2018 report by The New York Times, most of Liberty University's revenue comes from taxpayer-funded sources.
+In 2018, Liberty students received more federal aid than all but five other schools, ProPublica reported.
+In 2019, Liberty University reportedly received about $700 million in federal funding.

+In fiscal year 2020, Liberty University received $800 million from online tuition and $361 million from residential student tuition.
+In June 2021, Liberty University had $3.94 billion in assets and $474 million in liabilities.
+Its operating revenue was $1.15 billion and its operating expenses were $840 million.
+Its endowment was valued at $1.71 billion in fiscal year 2021.
+According to Third Way, Liberty uses less than 20 percent of its revenues for instruction.

 In 2019, Falwell Jr. was accused of using the university for his family's financial benefit.
+(Note: Attributed to multiple sources: .)
 Staff members said the university has funneled tuition money into real estate investments that benefit friends and family of the Falwells, including a shopping mall owned by the university and managed by Falwell's son Trey, a university vice president.
 Falwell responded to the accusations by asserting that the FBI would investigate a "criminal conspiracy" in which individuals stole university property and shared it with reporters in an effort to damage his reputation.